chaseruskin/orbit/docs/src/commands/env.md

 ## __DESCRIPTION__

-This command prints environment variables relevant to `orbit`.
+Displays environment variables as key-value pairs related to Orbit.

-By default, this command prins information as a shell script.
-If one or more variable names are given as arguments as `<key>`, then it will print the value of each provided variables on its own line.
+By default, this command prints information as a shell script.
+If one or more variable names are given as arguments using `<key>`, then it will print the value of each provided variable on its own line.

+Environment information can change based on where the command is executed.

+Environment variables that are known only at runtime are not displayed.
+Be sure to review the documentation for a list of all environment variables set by Orbit.

 ## __OPTIONS__

 `<key>...`
-      Include this variable's value specifically in the environment information
+      Display this variable's value

 ## __EXAMPLES__